-Combined Science Double Award Triple Science Award Study three Sciences leading to a double award IGCSE qualification covering practical and theoretical aspects of Science Study three Sciences leading to an IGCSE qualification in each of the Sciences: Biology, Chemistry & Physics
+Combined Science Double Award Triple Science Awards Study three Sciences leading to a double Study three Sciences leading to an IGCSE award IGCSE qualification covering practical qualification in each of the Sciences: and theoretical aspects of Science Biology, Chemistry & Physics

 Assessment varies with the qualifications that learners will sit at the end of the course.

 Learners wishing to study separate sciences also need to choose triple science as an option.

+Science

-Science AQA - IGCSE
+Oxford AQA - IGCSE